 The Prince of Wales also seems to have a veto over new legislation that would affect his private interests.
-Since 2005 minsters from 6 government departments have sought Charles’ consent for bills on everything from road safety and gambling to the London Olympics.
-Constitutional lawyers describe this as a ‘nuclear deterrent’ over government law making.
+Since 2005, ministers from 6 government departments have sought Charles’ consent for bills on everything from road safety and gambling to the London Olympics.
+Constitutional lawyers describe this as a ‘nuclear deterrent’ over government lawmaking.

 Charles has long sought to influence many aspects of government policy.
 Charles’ ‘black spider memos’, so called because of the Prince’s scrawled hand-writing, are attempts to influence the course of government on a wide range of issues.

 The government attempted to keep them secret in the face of a legal challenge from the The Guardian newspaper.
 But recently the courts ruled that the government had been wrong to prevent the publication of the Prince’s attempts to influence government.

 When the Attorney General Dominic Grieve in the last government sought to veto the publication of the Prince’s letters, he claimed their release ‘would be seriously damaging to his role as future monarch because, if he forfeits his position of political neutrality as heir to the throne, he cannot easily recover it when he is king’.